Tanisha Stewart, PsyD

 - Trauma Focused Therapy

-In addition to private practice, in collaboration with the Wright Institute Clinic, Ms. Stewart provides supervision for doctoral trainees and therapy for participants at Youth Radio, a media production company that trains youth in digital media and technology.
-Her broad scope of training experiences allows her to integrate several theories and interventions into her practice including psychodynamic theory, narrative therapy, behavioral interventions, harm reduction, and motivational interviewing for substance abuse.
-Tanisha Stewart is a member of the California Psychological Association and stands on the Pre-Licensed Committee of the Northern California Society for Psychoanalytic Psychology.
+In addition to private practice, in collaboration with the Wright Institute Clinic, Dr. Stewart provides supervision for doctoral trainees at the Wright Institute.
+Her broad scope of training experiences with children and families at the Ann Martin Center allows her to integrate several theories and interventions into her practice including psychodynamic theory, narrative therapy, behavioral interventions, harm reduction, and motivational interviewing for substance abuse.
+She is a member of the California Psychological Association and stands on the Pre-Licensed Committee of the Northern California Society for Psychoanalytic Psychology.

 Prior to graduate work, she worked for several years in school based day treatment and residential programs at Seneca Center for Families.
 She began her training at the Wright Institute’s School-Based Collaborative at Oakland Technical High School and went on to train at Alameda Family Services.
 She provided services at Conard House, Inc., providing psychotherapy, case management and supportive housing to residents that were formerly homeless and coping with severe mental disorders.
 She has also conducted individual and couples therapy at The Wright Institute Clinic where she also mentored beginning clinicians.